roberthowton/academic-kickstart/content/course-illusion/fall2020/schedule.md

 ## Schedule of Topics & Readings

 {{% alert note %}}
-Topics and readings subject to change.
-All readings will be posted to Blackboard.
+(1) Topics and readings subject to change.
+(2) All readings will be posted to Blackboard.
+(3) To access readings, you must be signed into Google with your ku.edu.tr account.
 {{% /alert %}}

 | Date        | Unit          | Topic & Assigned Materials                                                                                                                                                       |